Tyler O'Neill Player Props: Cardinals vs. Pirates

 Tyler O'Neill At The Plate

-- O'Neill has two home runs and two walks while hitting .282.
+- O'Neill is batting .279 with a double, two home runs and two walks.

-- O'Neill is batting .353 with one homer during his last outings and is on a four-game hitting streak.
+- O'Neill is batting .353 with one homer during his last outings and is on a five-game hitting streak.

-- In 12 games played this season, he has gone deep in two of them.
+- In 13 games played this year, he has homered in two of them.

-- O'Neill has driven in a run in three games this season (25.0%), including one multiple-RBI game.
+- In three games this year, O'Neill has picked up an RBI, with more than one RBI once.

-- In four of 12 games this year, he has scored, including multiple runs once.
+- In four of 13 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.